-“And to Allah prostrates whatever is in the heavens and whatever is on the earth of creatures. and the angels [as well], and they are not arrogant.They fear their Lord above them, and they do what they are commanded.”
-[Surat An-Nahl 16:49-50]
+“And to Allah prostrates whatever is in the heavens and on the earth of creatures.
+And the angels [as well], and they are not arrogant.

-4 Angels and Their Duties
+4 Angels in Islam and Their Duties

 (Gabriel) Jibreel (A.S)

-The First Attribute: Power: The “Lord of the Throne” here refers to Allaah.
+- The First Attribute: Power: The “Lord of the Throne” here refers to Allaah.

-Second Attribute: Position: “High rank with the Lord of the Throne.”
+- Second Attribute: Position: “High rank with the Lord of the Throne.”
 This means that he possesses a high position in the sight of Allaah, which no one else has reached.

 (Raphael) Israfeel (A.S)